F4b1n0u/ArrowFight/README.md

 ArrowFight
 ==========

+description:

 	tiny web game where 2 teams ( green and blue ) fight which bow and arrow

-to run the project:
+how to run:

-you need to add:
+- add:

 	if ( styles.hasOwnProperty( 'alpha' ) ) {
-        console.log("modif for alpha");
         graphics.alpha = styles.alpha;
     }

-In the PixiRenderer#createPolygon function of the physicsJS library.
-Because the pixi renderer doesn't deal with the alpha yet, ( it's will comming soon I guess :D )
+	In the PixiRenderer createPolygon function of the physicsJS library. (search "PixiRenderer#createPolygon" in the lib) Because the pixi renderer doesn't deal with the alpha yet, ( it's will comming soon I guess :D )

-controls:
+- add app dependencies
+	run the command in the root folder of the solution ( ArrowFight/ )

+	bower install

+- add node dependencies,
+	run the command in the root folder of the solution ( ArrowFight/ )

+	npm install

+- launch with:
+	run the command in the root folder of the solution ( ArrowFight/ )

+	grunt serve

+how to play:

 	press 'enter' to start the game
 	green team: